 - Semi-annual one-on-one coaching sessions around professional and personal goals

 - Special access to Baumhart Center gatherings aimed at equipping leaders with skills, knowledge, and networks for social impact

-- Download a brochure for a closer look at the program.
-Download the brochure
+Download a brochure for a closer look at the program.

-(Note: CFRE credit will be offered to interested participants.)
+(Note: CFRE credit will be offered to participants.)

-Our CDO Learning Community will have its kick-off dinner on the evening of Wednesday, January 9th, from 6 to 8:30 p.m.
-From February through October of 2019 (excepting a break in July), the group will meet on the second Wednesday morning of each month from 8 to 10 a.m. in the Baumhart Center Conference Room (Room 220) of Loyola University’s Schreiber Center at 16 E. Pearson Street in Chicago.
-Our November 2019 meeting (which will serve doubly as a learning session and an end-of-year celebration) will be a dinner on November 13, 2019, from 6 to 8:30 p.m.
+Fundraising for Good will have its kick-off dinner on the evening of Wednesday, January 8th, from 6 to 8:30 p.m.
+From February through October of 2020 (excepting a break in July), the group will meet on the second Wednesday morning of each month from 8 to 10 a.m. in the Baumhart Center Conference Room (Room 220) of Loyola University’s Schreiber Center at 16 E. Pearson Street in Chicago.
+The November 2020 meeting (which will serve doubly as a learning session and an end-of-year celebration) will be a dinner on November 12, 2020, from 6 to 8:30 p.m.